tedneward/Research/content/reading/gamedev/art-of-game-design.md

 * Aesthetic Ideas: Cel shaded; Anime style; All characters are animals; R&B music defines the game; Edgy rock/punk music defines the feel

-# The Eight Filters (of deciding if your idea os "good enough")

-1. Artistic impulse.
-Does this game feel right?
-2. Demographics.
-Will the intended audience like this game enough?
-3. Experience Design.
-Is this a well-designed game?
-4. Innovation.
-Is this game novel enough?
-5. Business and Marketing.
-Will this game sell?
-6. Engineering.
-Is it technically possible to build this game?
-7. Social/Community.
-Does this game meet our social and community goals?
-8. Playtesting.
-Do the play testers enjoy the game enough?

 # Eight Tips for Productive Prototyping